No one said forecasting was easy.

 After spending time interviewing our clients about their current forecasting needs, the resounding conclusion is that many SMEs are eager to find another option that gets to a practical answer without needing to be heavily customised.
 They don’t want to get bogged down by configuring models or hit a barrier with hooking up systems – they want a tool that gives a good answer quickly and gives them time to get on with it!

-Good news: we're working on one.
+Good news: we've made one.

-Our product will ideally have a number of different offerings beyond forecasting, including Advanced Production Scheduling (APS), allowing businesses to turn their forecasts into recommendations for when to actually go to production.
+WeekAhead has a number of different offerings beyond forecasting, including Advanced Production Scheduling (APS), allowing businesses to turn their forecasts into recommendations for when to actually go to production.
 This tool can span across virtually any industry or product – if it’s a loaf of bread you’ll know when to bake it; if it’s a train you’ll know when to run it; if it’s a widget you’ll know when to build it.

 Once you have your forecast and know when to go to production, you need to order stock or ingredients from your suppliers.
-We’re building a way to do consolidated ordering into the application, meaning you can quickly and efficiently place orders with your suppliers – no matter how many stores or locations you operate.
+We’re building a way to do consolidated ordering into WeekAhead, meaning you can quickly and efficiently place orders with your suppliers – no matter how many stores or locations you operate.
 This streamlines operations, making it easier for businesses to interact with suppliers.

 Add to that having central visibility in a consolidated platform, and struggling businesses will finally have access to levers they can pull to change how things are managed across their organisation.
 In other words, a tool that “gets the right product, in the right place, at the right time”.